17/11/2023

 Role of Core Sleep in Sleep Architecture

 Core Sleep plays a pivotal role in the intricate architecture of our sleep patterns.
 It acts as the foundation upon which the rest of the sleep cycle is built.
 Without an adequate core, the subsequent stages of sleep, including REM and NREM, may be compromised, leading to diminished overall sleep quality.
+This foundational period is essential for ensuring that the entire sleep architecture functions effectively, promoting health and well-being across various aspects of life, including mental clarity, physical health, and emotional resilience.

 The Science Behind Core Sleep